davidherney/moodle26-course-format-onetopic/README.txt

 IN VERSION
 =============
+2014012003:
+Fixed language -en- error and fixed double visualization of topic 0 when all topics are hidden

 2014012002:
 Fixed visualization of hidden/unavailable topics/tabs.
 Fixed with Mike Grant help.
 Added "Disable/enable asynchronous edit functions" in order to make it possible to move the resources between tabs.